hermitpopcorn/decatholac-mango/README.md

 ## What is this?
 decatholac MANGO (dM) is a Discord bot that fetches new manga chapter releases and then announce it to servers it's been registered to.

-Currently it can parse from JSON and RSS.
-Next on the list is HTML.
+Currently it can parse from HTML, JSON and RSS.

 ## Building
 - ```go test``` to make sure it runs fine.